kristinlyndal/data-viz/GovernmentDebt.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11147078"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-# Japan's Debt Highest in G7
+# Japan's Debt Highest Ratio in G7

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/11151609"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-# Author's Notee
+# Author's Note

 This data was pulled from OEDC's section on general government debt.
 The first and third visualizations focus soley on 2019, and the second visualization shows a range by country from 1995 to 2019 depending on information available by year and country.